Updated on: 1/16/2023

 - Inspect the area: Before backing up, it is a good idea for the driver to get out of the vehicle and manually inspect the area to ensure it is all clear.
 It only takes a moment and could save someone’s life.

 - Get help: For commercial vehicles, especially in busy areas, consider having someone help you.
 Have them stand in the area to make sure nobody enters it while backing up.
 Make sure these “spotters” have a way to communicate with the driver in case someone does approach.

 Operating in reverse can be very dangerous, but when you take these and other precautions, you can avoid almost all risk of a struck-by incident.

 Injured In A Semi-Truck Backing Accident?

-If you have been injured by a backing semi-truck, it may be in your best interest to consult with a trucking accident attorney with experience handling these types of cases.
+If you have been injured by a backing commercial vehicle, it may be in your best interest to consult with an experienced personal injury lawyer who has successfully resolved similar types of cases.
 Attorney Chris Davis and the expert legal team at Davis Law Group, P.S., can help you navigate the complexities of these cases and get you the compensation you deserve.